 From there, you’ll visit a banana plantation to learn about the importance of bananas in the Costa Rican economy before taking a one-hour boat ride on the Tortuguero Canals in a covered boat.

-Many people consider this area to be the “Amazon of Costa Rica” and you’ll likely see many animals as your guide teaches you about the area’s rich biodiversity.
+Many people consider this area the “Amazon of Costa Rica,” you’ll likely see many animals as your guide teaches you about the area’s rich biodiversity.

 14. Jaguar Rescue Center from Limon – Limon

-Another Costa Rica tour that visitors to Limon enjoy is this one to the Jaguar Rescue Center and La Ceiba Private Reserve Release Site.
+Another Costa Rica tour visitors to Limon enjoy is the visit to the Jaguar Rescue Center and La Ceiba Private Reserve Release Site.

-This tour also includes transportation and will take you to this wildlife sanctuary where you will see rescued jaguars, yes, but also a wide variety of other rescued animals as well including monkeys, sloths, wild birds, and more.
+This tour also includes transportation and will take you to this wildlife sanctuary, where you will see rescued jaguars and various other rescued animals, including monkeys, sloths, wild birds, and more.